dm5tt/SolarMeshtasticNode/README.md

+**Warning:**

-**Warning:** this thing will get a big overhaul as soon as the new TI BQ25630 charging controller will be released.
-It will then get a few design features to act as a solar power delivery platform for STM32/Nordic/ESP32/etc. micrococontrollers.
+This thing will get a big overhaul (better access to bus interfaces, etc.) as soon as the new TI BQ25630 charging controller will be released end of the year.

+The design will be much less complex  as we can get all power relevant data (solar/battery voltage, currents) by just querying the charger IC via I2C.

+Also the BOM will be much compacter as no voltage dividers will be need.

+---

 ![MeshtasticRouterNode](pictures/MeshtasticNode_BQ25185.jpg)